1nv1n/review-dashboard/README.md

 ### Usage

-- After launching CrucibleDashboard.exe, input the full server address for your Crucible instance (eg: crucible.server.com).
+- Launch `CrucibleDashboard.exe` & input the full server address for your Crucible instance (eg: crucible.server.com).
   - Toggle between `http` & `https` as needed.
-  - Use the "+" button to add multiple server instances.
+  - Use the `+` button to add multiple server instances & hit `Save` once done to bring up the login screen.
-- Input your username & password.
-Assuming a successful login, the App should load up.
+- Input your username & password on the login screen.
-- Navigate through the App by using the button bar (below the App logo).
+- Use the button bar (below the App logo), to go through the views of the App.
-- 'Create' brings up a dialog to create a new Review.
+- `Create` button brings up a dialog to create a new Review.
-- 'Search' brings up a dialog to search for Reviews by JIRA identifiers (if properly linked).
+- `Search` brings up a dialog to search for Reviews by JIRA identifiers (if properly linked).
-- 'Pending' updates the page with a table of pending reviews (reviews that you need to complete).
+- `Pending` updates the App with a table of pending reviews (reviews that you need to complete).
-- 'Open' updates the page with a table of open reviews (reviews that you have created & are currently open).
+- `Open` updates the App with a table of open reviews (reviews that you have created & are currently open).
-- 'Statistics' updates the page with review statistics.
+- `Statistics` updates the App with review statistics.

 ---